-The following behavior is emulated for every page and for every VU independently:
+The following behavior is emulated for every page and every VU independently:

-1. Issue primary request and wait for the response.
-During this time all dependent requests are blocked.
+1. Issue an initial request and wait for the response.
+During this time, all dependent requests are blocked.

 2. Receive the primary response and handle dependent requests, which can be issued in parallel or sequentially.

 - Sequential dependent requests.
 Some dependent requests on a page must be issued sequentially, according to the page logic.
-For example, a video player on the page request subsequent video fragment after receiving and processing previous fragments.
+For example, a video player on the page requests subsequent video fragments after receiving and processing previous fragments.
 The following are the situations that qualify dependent request to be issued sequentially:

-To avoid sending request out of order and preserve application integrity StresStimulus has to issue requests sequentially that have certain conditions such as receiving Set-Cookie response header, receiving redirect response (301 and 302), or having an extractor.
+To avoid sending the request out of order and preserve application integrity, StresStimulus has to issue requests sequentially that have certain conditions such as receiving Set-Cookie response header, receiving redirect response (301 and 302), or having an extractor.

-Info: By default, Set-cookie response header is one of the qualifying factors to send requests sequentially.
-To suppress this factor and allow such requests to be sent in parallel, select Test Case and in property grid set property Set-cookie header enforces sequential requests to No (default is Yes).
+Info: By default, the Set-cookie response header is one of the qualifying factors to send requests sequentially.
+To suppress this factor and allow such requests to be sent in parallel, select Test Case, and in property grid set property, Set-cookie header enforces sequential requests to No (default is Yes).
 Requests still can be sent sequentially if other qualifying factors exist.